JuDFTteam/FLEUR/tests/README.md

 ```

 # How to run tests:
-To run the tests pytest has to know two things: where to find the `conftest.py` file, which is under `<fleur_source_folder>/tests/new_pytest_system` and which build dir to test for.
+To run the tests pytest has to know two things: where to find the `conftest.py` file, which is under `<fleur_source_folder>/tests` and which build dir to test for.

 ## Execution from tests source dir
-One way is to go to the `tests/new_pytest_system` folder and to run all tests execute:
+One way is to go to the `tests` folder and to run all tests execute:
 ```
 $pytest
 ```